-From infant formula to drinkable yogurt to fruit-flavored gummies, baby probiotics now come in all kinds of beverages, foods, and supplements for very young kids.
-Widely hyped as being good for their gut and boosting immunity, probiotics for toddlers are beneficial bacteria that, in theory, balance out the potentially harmful microbes living in their digestive tracts.
+From infant formula to drinkable yogurt and fruit-flavored gummies, baby probiotics now come in all kinds of beverages, foods, and supplements for very young kids.
+Widely hyped as being good for their gut and for boosting immunity, probiotics for toddlers are beneficial bacteria that, in theory, balance out the potentially harmful microbes living in our digestive tracts.
 Beyond that, the best baby probiotics are promoted to help with common conditions such as colic, eczema, and antibiotic-associated diarrhea.
 But that’s all according to marketing.
 Are any of these claims backed by robust science?
-And if they are, with thousands of probiotic strains available and countless types of products to choose from, how can parents know how to find the best baby probiotics?
+“We have theories for why probiotics work, but we do not know the exact mechanisms,” says Daniel Merenstein, M.D., a probiotics expert, and director of research programs in the department of family medicine at Georgetown University.
+“We don’t even know what a healthy microbiome really is, so we can’t say that [balancing it] has specific benefits.”

 First, some baby microbiome background: All newborns have trillions of bacteria and other microorganisms that live throughout their bodies but predominantly in their gut.
 Most of these bugs are friendly, meaning they can help infants and toddlers stay healthy, but some others, if allowed to proliferate, can make kids sick.

 Of course, you also have to consider your diet, other illnesses, and certain medications you may be on such as antibiotics.
 These external factors can throw the microbial balance out of whack, enabling hazardous microbes to manifest.
 This doesn’t always result in a child becoming ill — the body has its own defenses to fend off infection — but it certainly can.
 For example, when taking antibiotics, which wipe out the gut’s good bacteria along with the bad, about 25 to 30 percent of children develop diarrhea, which can turn severe and even become life-threatening.

 Here’s where probiotics come in: When taken as a dietary supplement or included in certain foods, these live microorganisms replenish the gut with good bacteria to help balance out the microbiome.
 By doing so, they may assist in staving off or reducing the severity of sickness.